phillipclapham/neuroweaver/README.md

    - Use clear organization in complex prompts
    - Break down multi-part questions
    - Neuroweaver application: The numbered points in the Neuroweaver Prompt demonstrate effective structuring

+     ### Iterative Refinement:
+     Begin with a broad prompt, then refine it step-by-step to enhance clarity and precision.

+     **Example Process:**
+     1. Start with: "Explain climate change."
+     2. Refine: "Explain how climate change affects biodiversity."
+     3. Further refine: "Explain how climate change is affecting biodiversity in coral reefs, and include short-term and long-term impacts."

 4. **Adaptive Interaction**
    - Adjust prompts based on AI responses